javalin/website/_posts/tutorials/community/2019-10-20-javalin-mockito-example.md

 Mockito is an open source unit testing framework for Java.
 Most notably, it provides the tools you need to generate and inspect state of, mock objects that can be passed in to fulfill the dependencies of the system under test.

+This guide focuses on the workaround to use mockito on javalin 2.1.0 or before.
+If you are using a newer version you can skip this tutorial.

-## Using Mockito with Javalin
+## Using Mockito with Javalin 2.1.0 or before
-The only caveat to using Mockito with Javalin is that, at least some of, Javalin's classes are final, One of the first places you'll usually notice this is when you attempt to mock a Context object being passed into your http handlers.
+The only caveat to using Mockito with Javalin 2.1.0 or an earlier version is that, at least some of, Javalin's classes are final, One of the first places you'll usually notice this is when you attempt to mock a Context object being passed into your http handlers.

 Example project: https://gitlab.com/stuAtGit/javalinmockitoexample

-## Example error you'll see if you don't enable InlineMockMaker
+## Example error you'll see if you don't enable InlineMockMaker (javalin 2.1.0 or before)

 ```java
 java.lang.NullPointerException